ekagra-ranjan/Analyze-This-18/README.md

 Ensemble methods helps improve machine learning results by combining multiple models.
 Using ensemble methods allows to produce better predictions compared to a single model.

-We used transformation (log or cuberoot) to make the distribution Gaussian as well as normalized 21 feature columns, whiich we got  after removing, and combining some of the input data – explained later.
+We used transformation *(log or cuberoot)* to make the distribution *Gaussian* as well as *normalized* 21 feature columns including the ones which we got  after removing and combining some of the input data – explained later.

 ## Visualizations
 ### Feature Importance using Random Forest Feature Sampling Technique